 1. Asana

-Asana is a top-rated task management and team collaboration tool designed to help businesses stay organized and boost productivity.
-It offers customizable workflows, task dependencies, real-time project tracking, and seamless integration with third-party apps like Slack, Google Drive, and Microsoft Teams.
+Asana offers task management and team collaboration, customizable workflows and task dependencies, real-time project tracking, and integration with third-party apps like Slack, Google Drive, and more.
+It includes a free version with limited capabilities.

 2. monday.com